99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - ASG launch template contains info on how the new instance should be created
 - it's possible to scale based on CloudWatch alarms metrics
 - after a scaling happens there is a default 300 sec cooldown period
+- cannot span across multiple Regions
+- can contain instances in one or more Availability Zones within the same Region, attempts to distribute instances evenly between the Availability Zones that are enabled for your Auto Scaling group

 Scaling policies:
 - dynamic scaling: based on tracking scaling ex: target to have ASG CPU to stay at 40%